Soe Myat Nandar

 Soe is considered one of the most successful actresses in Burmese cinema.
 Throughout her career, she has acted in over 170 films.

 Early life and education

-Soe Myat Nandar was born on 15 December 1979 in Dawei, Tanintharyi Division, Myanmar to parent Soe Myint, a retired major and his wife Kyi Kyi Khin.
+Soe Myat Nandar was born on 15 December 1979 in Dawei, Tanintharyi Division, Myanmar (formerly Burma) to parent Soe Myint, a retired major and his wife Kyi Kyi Khin.
 She is the youngest daughter of four siblings, having two elder sisters and one brother.
-Her elder sister Soe Myat Thuzar is also an actress.
-She attended high school at Basic Education High School No. 2 Bahan.
+Her older sisters Soe Myat Thuzar, Soe Myat Klayar and her cousins Soe Pyae Thazin, Sandy Myint Lwin are also actresses.
+She attended high school at Basic Education High School No. 2 Bahan (BEHS No. 2 Bahan).
 She graduated from the University of Yangon in 2001.

 Career

 Soe began her entertainment career when she was recruited by director Kyaw Hein to film Kan Kaung Loh in 1996.
 She took on her first big-screen role in the film Chit Like Top One Two Three (ချစ်လိုက်တော့ ဝမ်းတူးသရီး) in 1997.